 Leather furniture can age well compared to other types of furniture.
-Long durability presupposes consideration in use and proper and regular maintenance and care.
+It is durable and can last long if looked after correctly.

-Durability of leather can be prolonged considerably.
-If properly maintained, leather furniture can last 25-35 years.
-Proper care preserves and prolongs function as well as personality which a new piece of furniture can never imitate.
+Durability of leather can be prolonged considerably if it is properly maintained.
+Dyed leather furniture can last 25-35 years under the right conditions.
+Proper care preserves and prolongs function as well as personality, which a new piece of furniture can never imitate.

 Grease, perspiration and perishable substances will penetrate the leather and accelerate degradation, draining the natural preserving substances of leather (antioxidants), which prevent purification.